 GSM has two mobility management solutions: one for circuit switched services and the other for packet switched services.
 We will see that this is reflected for example in MAP.
 The solutions are similar from the HLR point of view but there are difference in the data and models that actually implement the solutions.

 The role of GGSN is to assign an IP address to the packet terminal such that it will not change during a TCP or other transport session.
 Several methods including DHCP are used to assign the IP address.
-The network of BSC/SGSN/GGSN uses its own internal "transport" IP network with its own internal topology bound IP addresses and its own DNS to hide mobility of terminal from the external IP network or the global Internet to which the terminal wishes to connect.
-The job of SGSN is to manage the tunnels called
+The network of BSC/SGSN/GGSN uses its own internal "transport" IP network with its own internal topology bound IP addresses and its own DNS to hide the mobility of terminals from the external IP network or the global Internet to which the terminal wishes to connect.
+The job of SGSN is to manage the tunnels called PDP context through that internal IP network from mobile packet terminals to the GGSN.

 In the tunnel, there are two IP networks on top of each other: the transport IP network and the payload IP network.
 This leads to heavy protocol stacks and a lot of header information in GPRS originated and terminated packets.
-Therefore, with the rather slow speed of GPRS access the result is quite a lot of packet delay.
+Therefore, with the rather slow speed of the original GPRS access, the result was and still is quite a lot of packet delay.
 A solution for reducing packet delay is header compression.
 We will discuss header compression later related to IP voice but not specifically for GPRS.